Exo on the Couch

-On today’s episode of Exo on the Couch we introduce Exo Digital’s founder and director, Rob Wijaya.
+On today's Exo on the Couch, we introduce Exo Digital's founder and director, Rob Wijaya.

 Rob has been in love with technology and the internet, developing chatbots since he was 11 years old.
 That’s a lifetime of tech and design experience!

 Today, Rob is raving about this year's growth and successes even though it hasn't been a typical year for anyone.

 Agile requires the whole team to have a common goal, and then creating a ‘how might we’ statement, where we identify what the deliverable is so we can work together to achieve the end result.
 As it is iterative, projects run in an agile way can move faster and pivot if needed in order to achieve the end goal.

 Waterfall on the other hand makes it very difficult to change direction if the project needs to be modified to achieve the end goal.
 As waterfall runs in a linear fashion, if changes are required, it’s extremely difficult to manage, as the whole project is then called into review.
 This costs valuable time and resources.